Nolan Frese

-Nolan Frese (born July 29, 1992) is an American former professional football long snapper.
-He played college football at Houston.
+Nolan Frese (born July 29, 1992) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the Houston Cougars.

 Early life

 Nolan Frese was born in Fullerton but was raised in Roanoke, Texas and attended Keller High School before attending the University of Houston.

 Professional career

 Frese signed with the Seattle Seahawks as an undrafted free agent on June 28, 2016 for a 3 year $1.62 million dollar contract.
 He beat out Clint Gresham and Drew Ferris for the Seattle Seahawks long snapping spot.
 On his first snap, Steven Hauschka made a 39-yard field goal against the Miami Dolphins.
 He went on to play all 16 games as the team's long snapper before being placed on injured reserve on January 3, 2017 after suffering an ankle injury in Week 17.

 On August 2, 2017, Frese was waived by the Seahawks.